CristianDG/Angular-Flask-Integration/README.md

 This is a todo app using the Angular framework for the frontend and the Flask framework for the backend.

+## Disclaimer

+This application can have some security issues because the libraries are not updated, but they can be updated normally.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.